toladata/Knowledgebase/en/7-activities/activity-modules.md

 * Sites
 * Indicators

-Simply click on an orange `+` button to add a new tab.
+Simply click on an orange `+` button to add a new tab, according to your needs.

 ![](/assets_en/add_activities.PNG)